Links on SoundGuys may earn us a commission. Learn more.

 When you bring your broken AirPods to Apple, you need to make sure you have either your original proof of purchase or the original box it came in, as well as the AirPods (including its charging case).
 You have the option of bringing it to an Apple Store or authorized service provider.
 Alternatively, you can mail the AirPods in via a prepaid shipping box from Apple.
 Apple will repair or replace AirPods that have a manufacturing defect for free within the one-year warranty, or for $29 USD for accidental damage if you bought AppleCare+.

 Keep in mind AppleCare+ only offers this more affordable repair or replacement option once per year within the two years an AppleCare+ warranty runs.
 Prices for repair or replacement may vary with other authorized service providers.

 What if you don’t have AppleCare+?

 If you’re not covered by AppleCare+, the cost of replacement or repair is steeper.
 Out-of-warranty AirPods cost $69 USD to replace each earbud, the wireless charging case, or the MagSafe charging case, while the wired charging case is $59 USD.
-Out of warranty, it costs $89 USD to replace the Apple AirPods Pro or the case.
+Out of warranty, it costs $89 USD to replace the Apple AirPods Pro (2nd generation) or the case.
 The AirPods Max replacement fee depends on the repair, so you have to get that pricing information from a service representative.

-Apple recently announced a self-service repair initiative, which will allow you to buy and easily replace parts for various devices making them more sustainable.
+Apple launched a self-service repair initiative, which will allow you to buy and easily replace parts for various devices making them more sustainable.
 However, this does not currently include any model of AirPods, which unfortunately makes sense.
 The earbuds are notoriously hard to repair—iFixit even considers every model of AirPods unfixable.